 An isolation hospital had been created in 1873 from William Pym’s old farmhouse in Pym’s Lane as a temporary measure to deal with smallpox.
+It was opened by the earl of Crewe, on the samde day as the Technical Schools.
 In 1897, against much opposition from Dr Richard Lord, Crewe’s first full time medical officer of health and some ‘economists’, Dr Hodgson carried through a scheme to provide isolation facilities for the scarlet fever cases that had been absent from the town since the 1870s.
 Indeed, death rates in Crewe from scarlet fever and typhoid were considerably higher than the average for England and Wales.
 Typhoid soon ceased to be a problem, but during the 1890s diphtheria increased rapidly in scale and virulence.
 From 1900, the Corporation provided antitoxin to local doctors, and a new two-ward diphtheria pavilion was added to the isolation hospital in Middlewich Street.

 In 1912 Miss C. Page was Matron, and Miss Jessie Wilson was Sister-in-Charge.

 The buildings were demolished in the late 1970s.

 Our thanks go to Crewe Local History for help with this page.

 This page is under development.
 If you have any further information, we’d love to hear from you.